bobjacobsen/csc-exercises/DataScience/index.md

 In the `Projects` directory you will find several project subdirectories.
 In order of increasing depth and size, these are:

-0) Use some SCADA data to check the health of a HVAC system
+0) Use some SCADA data to check the health of a cooling system

 1) An examination of global demographics